How to Get Paid for In-Home Senior Care Jobs on Herewith

 Your guide to common questions on getting paid as a senior care Helper

 If you’re used to working at a caregiving agency, it might be a little different for you to get paid directly by clients on Herewith, but we’ve made it as easy as possible.
-Below you’ll find answers to frequently asked questions for Helpers about getting paid by clients for in-home senior care jobs.

 How often do caregivers get paid?